EGI-Federation/documentation/content/en/users/Rucio/Rucio-Admin/_index.md

 `RUCIO_VO` is also set, in which case the latter takes precedent).
 Both will be ignored however if the VO is passed as an optional argument in the CLI or Python client.
 Using this optional argument allows a user to quickly run commands on a different VO they have access to.
-On the Bastion node, this is also an alternative method to setting the environment variable for VO (note that it will need to be passed for every command however).

 #### CLI Example